claire-codes/copyplate/README.md

 Clone the repo and from the room run `npm i -g` - now you can run this from anywhere on your machine!

-Vendor is currently `Regatta` and theme is `default` - they will need changing in `src/fileTransform.js` and then `npm run babel` before installing globally.
+Vendor is currently `Vendor` and theme is `default` - they will need changing in `src/fileTransform.js` and then `npm run babel` before installing globally.

 ### Testing locally